GoogleCloudPlatform/community/tutorials/pubsub-logging-pvm-shutdowns/index.md

 mikekahn@instance-1:/$ echo "export GOOGLE_APPLICATION_CREDENTIALS=/shutdown-log-key.json" >> ~/.bashrc
 ```

+We are now good to go with the Pub/Sub API.
-Next, make sure you have the most updated Google Cloud python library via pip and it works
+Next, make sure you have the most updated Google Cloud python library via pip and it works:

 ```bash
 mikekahn@instance-1:/$ sudo wget https://bootstrap.pypa.io/get-pip.py